applicant-mhk/crawling_project/README.md

 # crawling_project

-This Crawling Project is developed with Javascript and Node.js.
+This Crawling Project was developed with Javascript and Node.js.

 Before executing these codes on command window, please install Node.js (https://nodejs.org/en/) first on your laptop or desktop.